P403n1x87/austin/README.md

 On macOS, Austin can be easily installed from the command line using [Homebrew].
 Anaconda users can install Austin from [Conda Forge].

-For any other platform, compiling Austin from sources is as easy as cloning the repository and running the C compiler.
+For any other platforms, compiling Austin from sources is as easy as cloning the repository and running the C compiler.
 The [Releases][releases] page has many pre-compiled binaries that are ready to be uncompressed and used.